aparnaadiraju92/spooky-author-kaggle-Python-/README.md

 Kaggle Competition link: https://www.kaggle.com/c/spooky-author-identification

-This repository helps Data Analytics/Science Enthusiasts to perform feature engineering and predictive analysis on text data provided by Kaggle.
+This repository helps Data Analytics/Science Enthusiasts to perform feature engineering and predictive analysis on the text data.
 I will be using **Python** in this section to complete the exercise.
 This project has been solved using **R** language too. *https://github.com/aparnaadiraju92/spooky-author-kaggle-R-Studio-*

 Data for analysis: https://www.kaggle.com/c/spooky-author-identification/data